-To avoid immiserising growth and ensure intertemporal sustainability, we should invest the gains from agriculture into the manufacturing sector hoping that in future the share of the manufacturing sector will be larger than that of agriculture in the overall economy, at which point we will be a developed nation.
+To avoid immiserising growth and ensure intertemporal sustainability, we should invest the gains from agriculture into the manufacturing sector hoping that in future the share of the manufacturing sector will be larger than that of agriculture in the overall economy age verification online, at which point we will be a developed nation.

 The other importance of a vibrant manufacturing/industrial sector is that by providing jobs to both skilled and unskilled personnel, the manufacturing sector has the potential to meaningfully depopulate the rural areas and thereby freeing up more land per capita.

 Send any feedback to email@example.com

 When I read an article on this topic, baccaratsite the first thought was profound and difficult, and I wondered if others could understand..
 My site has a discussion board for articles and photos similar to this topic.
 Could you please visit me when you have time to discuss this topic?

 It’s too bad to check your article late.
 I wonder what it would be if we met a little faster.
 I want to exchange a little more, but please visit my site casino online and leave a message!!